 uShip saves you time and money by quickly connecting you with auto shipping providers.
 Transporting your car, truck, or van is easy with uShip.
-Start by entering the make, model and year of your vehicle above and clicking the yellow "continue" button.
+Start by clicking the green "Get Quotes" button at the top of this page.
 You will then receive instant rates from transporters that you can choose to book, or if you prefer, you can choose to create a listing to be bid on by continuing through our listing process.

 Once you've listed your vehicle shipment, auto transport companies will bid on your listing.
 You can then negotiate the details of any bid you receive and choose to accept or deny their bid if it does not fit your auto transport needs.
 This gives you control over the entire process and allows you to choose a transporter that can best accommodate your shipment's specific needs.
 Things such as price, time frame and service level are important to note when comparing potential transporters.

 Whether you book instantly or create a listing, it is completely FREE.
 If you're curious about what it costs to ship a car, truck, or van you can visit our cost-to-ship section which includes hundreds of completed uShip vehicle shipments to all over US.

 It is also important to research each transporter before you book your shipment. uShip provides customer written feedback for thousands of auto transport providers.
 Consider their feedback, check into their insurance coverage and research more about the transporters in their profile page.

 You also want to know what type of shipping service your vehicle will need.
 Shipping a used car via open transport may be the easiest/cheapest option but you certainly wouldn't want to ship your vintage Ferrari that way.
 An enclosed trailer is a good option to consider for high value vehicles that you don't want exposed to the elements.